Frequently Asked Questions

 - If there are more assets than needed to pay all the pensions that have been earned, any surplus assets would go to increase pensions or would be returned to participating employers, as determined by the Administrative Board.

-- If there are not enough assets to cover the pensions that have been earned, pensions would be reduced equitably as determined by the Administrative Board.
+- If there are not enough assets to cover the pensions that have been earned, pensions would be adjusted equitably following the rules set out in legislation and overseen by the Administrative Board.

 The Pension Benefits Guarantee Fund (PBGF) is a fund that protects defined benefit pension plan members of single employer pension plans from reductions in their pensions resulting from the bankruptcy of their employer.